From Mono- to Hexa-Interstitials: Computational Insights into Carbon Defects in Diamond: Results and discussion

 Our results also indicate that the bond-centered defect is 2.37 eV higher in energy than the more stable $I_1^{\langle001\rangle}$ configuration.
-This defect with a $D_{3d}$ symmetry stabilizes in a triplet spin state while having a singlet state at 0.85 eV higher energy, in agreement with the previous reports~\cite{Bernholc1988PRL,Weigel1973,Breuer1995}.
+This defect with a $D_{3d}$ symmetry stabilizes in a triplet spin state while having a singlet state at 0.85~eV higher energy, in agreement with the previous reports~\cite{Bernholc1988PRL, Weigel1973, Breuer1995}.

-Three 2C$_i$ configurations, known as $\pi$-bonded, Humble, and di-$\langle 001\rangle$ split-interstitial ($I_2^{\langle001\rangle}$), shown in Fig.~\ref{fig:geo_inter}\di{a}-\di{c}, comprise our dataset, listed in order of increasing energy.
+Three 2C$_i$ configurations, known as $\pi$-bonded, Humble, and di-$\langle 001\rangle$ split-interstitial ($I_2^{\langle001\rangle}$), shown in Fig.~\ref{fig:geo_inter} as \di{a}-\di{c}, comprise our dataset, listed in order of increasing energy.
 Further structural details are also provided in Refs.~\cite{Goss2001PRB, Goss2001DRM, Twitchen1996-R1_EPR}.
 The $\pi$-bonded di-interstitial, formed by two bond-centered mono-interstitials on opposite sides of the same hexagonal ring, exhibits $C_{2h}$ symmetry and a singlet ground state.
 The Humble configuration consists of two \(I_1^{\langle001\rangle}\) units occupying \emph{next-nearest-neighbor} sites.
-This exhibits $C_{2v}$ symmetry and a singlet ground state; the triplet state lies 0.13 eV higher in energy.
-Notably, the positively charged Humble defect has been proposed to be related to the 3H optical center, with a ZPL energy of 2.46 eV~\cite{Goss2001PRB}.
-Finally, the $I_2^{\langle001\rangle}$ consists of two \(I_1^{\langle001\rangle}\) defects occupying \emph{nearest-neighbor} sites, exhibits $C_{2h}$ symmetry, and has historically been attributed to the triplet-state EPR center R1~\cite{Twitchen1996-R1_EPR}.
-In agreement with prior works, we recover the same stability ordering: the $\pi$-bonded configuration is lowest in energy; the Humble one is 0.84 eV higher; and the $I_2^{\langle001\rangle}$ is 1.40 eV higher, all relative to the $\pi$-bonded configuration.
+This exhibits $C_{2v}$ symmetry and a singlet ground state; the triplet state lies 0.13~eV higher in energy.
+Notably, the positively charged Humble defect has been proposed to be related to the 3H optical center, with a ZPL energy of 2.46~eV~\cite{Goss2001PRB}. \chg{However, our findings indicate that such a conclusion about the charge state is incorrect because that charge state is not photostable under blue emission (see Sec.~\ref{subsect:formation_energy}).
+We rather identify 3H optical center with the \emph{neutral} Humble (\di{b}) defect in Sec.~\ref{sect:3h_center}.} Finally, the $I_2^{\langle001\rangle}$ consists of two \(I_1^{\langle001\rangle}\) defects occupying \emph{nearest-neighbor} sites, exhibits $C_{2h}$ symmetry, and has historically been attributed to the triplet-state EPR center R1~\cite{Twitchen1996-R1_EPR, Komarovskikh2024}.
+In agreement with prior works, we recover the same stability ordering: the $\pi$-bonded configuration is lowest in energy; the Humble one is 0.84~eV higher; and the $I_2^{\langle001\rangle}$ is 1.40~eV higher, all relative to the $\pi$-bonded configuration.